-In support of our initial efforts for regulatory approval in the United States and Europe, we have initiated with our partners our global Phase 3 clinical program for roxadustat in North America, Europe and Asia Pacific, with plans for expanding to other regions.
-As of August 31, 2014, there have been approximately 325 patients enrolled in this Phase 3 clinical program.
-FibroGen China will begin a separate Phase 3 program in China in the first half of 2015, and Astellas is responsible for Phase 3 studies upon completion of Phase 2 studies in Japan.
+In support of our efforts for regulatory approval in the United States and Europe, we have initiated with our partners our global Phase 3 clinical program for roxadustat in North America, South America, Europe, Russia and Asia Pacific, with plans for expanding to other regions.
+FibroGen China will begin a separate Phase 3 program in China in the second half of 2015, and Astellas is responsible for Phase 3 studies upon completion of Phase 2 studies in Japan.
 Roxadustat is the first HIF-PH inhibitor to enter Phase 3 clinical trials.
 We believe that our ongoing global Phase 3 program will be the largest Phase 3 program ever conducted for an anemia agent.
-This broad Phase 3 program is being jointly implemented with our partners, Astellas and AstraZeneca.
-The below chart summarizes our ongoing and planned Phase 3 clinical trials.
+This broad Phase 3 program is designed to meet regulatory approval requirements of multiple regions, and is being jointly implemented with our partners, Astellas and AstraZeneca.
+The below chart summarizes our ongoing and planned Phase 3 clinical trials, all of which include Hb level maintenance as a study objective once correction or conversion is achieved.